Oxide06/SOC_Incident_env/README.md

   - incident-response
 ---

-# 🔐 Security Operations Center (SOC) Incident Response Environment
+# Ã°Å¸â€Â Security Operations Center (SOC) Incident Response Environment

 An OpenEnv reinforcement learning environment where an AI agent acts as a **Tier-1 Security Operations Center (SOC) analyst**, triaging and responding to real-world cybersecurity incidents.

-## 🎯 Motivation
+## Ã°Å¸Å½Â¯ Motivation

-SOC analysts make high-stakes decisions under time pressure with incomplete information — exactly the kind of sequential decision-making problem that RL agents excel at.
+SOC analysts make high-stakes decisions under time pressure with incomplete information Ã¢â‚¬â€ exactly the kind of sequential decision-making problem that RL agents excel at.
 Today's SOCs are overwhelmed: the average analyst handles 1,000+ alerts per day, with alert fatigue causing 45% of alerts to go uninvestigated (IBM Cost of a Data Breach Report 2024).

 This environment trains agents to:
 - Distinguish real threats from false positives